Ottoman Turkish Language (PG)

 - appropriate knowledge of the philological and methodological issues with which Ottomanists engage

 - knowledge and understanding of the role of language in general, and Turkish in particular, in language-based scholarship and research (specific learning outcome for PG students)

 This course will be taught over 22 weeks with 2 hours classroom contact per week in language classes.
-An additional 6 hours will be spent in lectures and an further 6 hours will be spent in seminars/tutorials over the 22 week period.

 Scope and syllabus